aasimsani/ml_project_template/README.md

 1. Some things about the project

 ## Setup steps

-Template version: 1.1
-0. Use the **Use this template button to create a new repository from this one**
+Use the **Use this template** button to create a new repository from this one

 1. Install pipenv ``` pip3 install pipenv ```
 2. Initalize a pipenv ``` pipenv install ```
 3. Enter the pipenv shell ``` pipenv shell ```